Best VoIP Providers include:

 VoIP stands for Voice over Internet Protocol.
 It is technology for delivering voice and other forms of communication over an Internet Protocol or IP.
 VoIP providers offer communications services that the business world relies on for collaboration.
 Typically, phone, video conferencing, and live chat are conducted on the VoIP platform, without assistance from the public switched telephone network (PSTN).
 There are also hybrid solutions that combine VoIP with PSTN.

-VoIP presents the underlying technology for Unified Communications Platforms.
+VoIP presents the underlying technology for Unified Communications as a Service (UCaaS), which combines voice/VoIP, audio/video conferencing, and instant messaging/chat into one platform.

 Benefits of IP Telephony